Thursday, 4 September 2025

 From Sand Based (1997) to the createwithpixels app (2025)

-Create With has just released its createwithpixels app on Google Play.
-It's an amateur bitmap editor for novices wanting do low-resolution raster designs on their mobile phones, or tablets.
+Create With has recently released its createwithpixels app on Google Play and the Apple Store.
+This amateur bitmap editor is for novices wanting do low-resolution raster designs on their mobile phones, or tablets.
 Easy to learn, the app offers a resizable pencil, plus web-friendly colour palette.
 Images can be exported locally, or shared via a createwithpixels.com library.
 Here's a short, visual story on key developments towards the app:

 1997 "Sand Based"exhibit